BenJetson/mannrobo.github.io-OLD/README.md

 which is to replace our not-so-nice site over at Google Sites [here](http://sites.greenvilleschools.us/mannrobotics).

+## Progress
+You can view the live progress of site development over on the [kanban board](https://trello.com/b/NFdxx5XR).

 ## Powered by really great software
 * [GitHub Pages](https://pages.github.com/)
 * [Jekyll](https://jekyllrb.com)